 You can also do an online course which can be the cheaper option.
 This, combined with being a native speaker, can be enough for many language academies, but be aware that, as these courses don’t offer any practical experience (i.e. classroom time) you may be limited as to what jobs you can find.
 On top of this, you run the risk of arriving to a new job underprepared.
 Take it from an ex-TEFLer, this isn’t an easy job.

 There are several reasons that Spain has become such a popular country for TEFL teachers.
 One is certainly the weather.
 We Brits, in particular, can’t get enough of the sunshine and cheap beer in this part of the world!
 So when considering teaching English abroad, Spain is generally at the top of our lists.
 Another reason is the huge demand for TEFL teachers in Spain.

 But where has this abnormally high demand for English teachers in Spain come from?
 There are several theories for this, one being that in Spain, English and American television is dubbed (often painfully badly) into Spanish.
 In many other countries, the population learn English mainly through growing up watching television in English.

 Young children especially can benefit hugely from watching television in other languages as their brains are in the optimal development stage to retain new vocabulary.
 This is the reason that Scandinavians are some of the best English speakers in Europe, although their native languages are much closer to English than Spanish.

-However the main reason for the demand of native English teachers in Spain may surprise you...
+However, the main reason for the demand for native English teachers in Spain may surprise you...

 A time of crisis